 Anna is an active recitalist and works extensively as part of The Himley Duo with pianist Tony Bridgewater.
 They have appeared at the Lion Ballroom in Leominster as part of the Espressivo Concert Series, at St Martin's in the Bullring, Birmingham, Carrs Lane Church, Birmingham, St Mary Magdelene Church in Bridgnorth, St Alphege's Church in Solihull, St Andrew's Church in Rugby, the Gateway Arts Centre in Shrewsbury and Great St Mary's Cambridge.
 Anna also is the violinist of the Amabile Trio with Duncan Honeybourne (pianist) and Joanne Jefferis (cellist).
 Recently they have given recitals in the Lumby Room at the Elgar School of Music in Worcester, Wednesbury Art Gallery, Peterborough Cathedral, The Bay Theatre in Weymouth, and Worcester Cathedral, performing Mendelssohn's D minor Trio, and giving the world premiere of Andrew Downes Sonata for Violin, Cello and Piano.

-Anna also leads and manages Sophistication Strings - a busy string quartet which has performed all over the UK at concerts, weddings, functions and events.
-Most recently the string quartet has performed extensively as part of the UK Tour of Fever Candlelight Ballet: Tchaikovsky's Swan Lake.
+Anna also leads and manages Sophistication Strings - a busy string quartet which has performed all over the UK and abroad at concerts, weddings, functions and events.
+Most recently the string quartet performed for Lancome at a product launch in Gordes, France and has performed extensively as part of the UK Tour of Fever Candlelight Ballet: Tchaikovsky's Swan Lake.

 In addition to performing commitments, Anna is an experienced teacher and adjudicator, and until 2019 held the position of Director of Music at Old Swinford Hospital, a state boarding school in Stourbridge, West Midlands.
 She has been invited to adjudicate for Northfield Festival, Solihull Festival, Dudley Young Musician, Winterfold House Instrumentalists' Competition, West House School Music Prize, Central England Ensemble Concerto Competition and The Andrew Downes Performance Prize at Birmingham Conservatoire.